 CALLS FOR SUBMISSIONS

 The Fabulist will also be announcing new calls for poetry and visual art in the near future; refer back to this page for details, or subscribe to The Fabulist's email newsletter: http://eepurl.com/geb8Wv

-The idea of "fables, yarns and tales" should comfortably include the spectrum of world myth, folklore, and diverse interpretations and extrapolations, including genre (science fiction, fantasy, horror, thriller, mystery, historical, romantic), contemporary and literary fiction, and experimental and historic narratives.
+On the pages of The Fabulist, the idea of "fables, yarns and tales" comfortably includes the spectrum of world myth, folklore, and diverse interpretations and extrapolations, including genre (science fiction, fantasy, horror, thriller, mystery, historical, romantic), contemporary and literary fiction, and experimental and historic narratives.

 The follow characteristics may apply to some but not all successful submissions: